StatCounter - Free Web Tracker and Counter

 moderated by co-curator Ted Meyer.

-Moderator Ted Meyer led a lively, fun and in-depth discussion between two patient-artists, a patient advocate and a medical professional.
+Moderator Ted Meyer led a lively, fun and in-depth discussion, on Saturday, February 15th, at 2pm, between two patient-artists, a patient advocate and a medical professional.
 The discussion covered how art can give a true picture of the lived experiences of an IBD patient.

 Saturday, January 18, 2025